viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Auto-exposition.rst

 Query objects will be flattened by the framework to a query string, you should **avoid having complex structures**.

-The framework will use the getters and setters during serialization/deserialization.

-The framework also **supports deserialization to objects that don't have a default no arg constructor** (yay!) another handy feature :)
+The framework also **supports deserialization to objects that don't have a default no arg constructor**

-We might also add later support of ser/deser based on fields (being able to mix methods and fields or juste use one or another).

 In case of an error a standard HTTP error code will be set with the reason for this error in the headers and the body will contain (optionally) more information on what happened, see :ref:`Error_codes`.